 Secondary Criterion: Interest in Public Policy and Appreciation for Coolidge Values

-From his boyhood days in Plymouth Notch through his years in the White House Coolidge studied public policy.
+From his boyhood days in Plymouth Notch through his years in the White House, Coolidge studied public policy.
 This scholarship therefore seeks young citizens who exhibit an interest in policy.
 Candidates also should demonstrate an awareness of and appreciation for the values President Coolidge championed throughout his life.
-Some such values include: civility, restraint in government, respect for teachers, thrift, and respect for the presidency.
+Some such values include: civility, respect for enterprise, government thrift, federalism, and respect for constitutional government.
 The award is not restricted to candidates planning to pursue degrees in fields such as public policy or government.
 To the contrary, all academic disciplines are valued by this award.
 Like the president, Coolidge Scholars will engage in the pressing issues of their time.
 Like Coolidge, Coolidge Scholars are at all times civil, valuing respectful debate over partisan attack.
-Candidates will be asked to prepare an 800-word application essay on Coolidge values.

 Secondary Criterion: Humility and Service